 The doctor was shocked that the ENT hadn’t thought to test her for celiac disease, given that it’s a gut disease and that all of Esposito’s symptoms could be attributed to her gut health (and given the fact that he was a gut doctor!).
 Esposito was sent to a specialist, who helped her further understand the effects of gluten on her body.

-Esposito explains that in the case of untreated celiac disease, when people unknowingly continue to eat gluten, the body becomes starved for nutrients and must fight to stay alive.
-Every time someone with celiac eats, say, bread (or anything else containing gluten), the effects of gluten set in.
-The body’s immune system attacks the gluten, damaging the villi that line the small intestine.
-Because these villi are in charge of taking in nutrients from food, the person becomes increasingly unable to absorb any nutrients.
+When people with undiagnosed and untreated celiac disease continue to eat gluten, Esposito explains, the body becomes starved for nutrients and must fight to stay alive.
+Every time someone with celiac eats an item that contains gluten (and there are a lot of them), they feel the effects of that gluten immensely.
+First, the body’s immune system attacks the gluten, damaging the villi that line the small intestine.
+Then, because these villi are in charge of taking in nutrients from food, the person becomes increasingly unable to absorb any nutrients.

 “For me, my villi were done, so I wasn’t absorbing anything,” says Esposito.
 “I was so deficient in everything.
 So what happens is that your body starts to steal from other places for energy to stay alive.
 It steals from bones, or it steals from the nervous system.
 Mine was stealing from the nervous system in a major way, which is why I had such nerve issues.”

-Another symptom caused by Esposito’s untreated celiac disease was severe anxiety and depression.
-She had dealt with depression all of her life, even experiencing suicidal thoughts from time to time.
-She saw various psychotherapists over the years, many of whom put her on medications (and one of whom suggested shock treatment!
-She declined.).
+But gluten didn’t just affect Esposito’s physical health—it also had psychological consequences.
+Throughout all of this time, she was dealing with severe anxiety and depression, even experiencing suicidal thoughts from time to time.
+She saw various psychotherapists over the years, many of whom put her on medications.

 After her diagnosis, she went to a specialist who told her that she needed to be on an antidepressant.
 Esposito pushed back immediately, not wanting to be given yet another prescription.
 But the doctor explained that the prescription was not because she believed Esposito had mental health issues, but because of the strong connection between gut health and depression.
 “She said, ‘No, you’re not understanding me.
 This is not for your mind.
 This is for your gut.
 Your gut is completely off.
 We need to balance the serotonin,’” Esposito says.